 When it comes to feeding your cat, you may be wondering whether wet or dry cat food – or a combination of the two – is the best choice for their mealtimes.
 If you’re currently weighing up the benefits of both, read on to make an informed decision on your cat’s diet.

 Benefits of wet feeding

-A cat’s sense of smell is typically 14x stronger than that of the average person, making smell their primary way of interacting with food.
+Did you know that a cat’s sense of smell is typically 14x stronger than that of the average person, making smell their primary way of interacting with food?
 Wet cat food provides a rich aroma, which is important for cats to boost their appetite.

 Wet food increases your cat’s water intake, helping to keep them hydrated and supporting a healthy bladder and urinary system.

 Now that we’ve looked at the primary benefits of wet cat food, let’s take a closer look at dry feeding.

 Find out more about the benefits of wet cat food here.

 If you feed dry cat food, you’ll notice that it’s convenient to store, and serving it to your cat in a bowl couldn’t be easier.

 Dry cat food also helps to control the tartar levels on a cat’s teeth to help maintain good oral health.

 As we can see, both wet and dry cat food have important and desirable benefits for our lives and our cats’ health, so choosing between the two could potentially be difficult.